12 to 12

 "12 to 12" is a song by American singer-songwriter Sombr.
-Released on July 24, 2025, through Warner Records and Sombr's own imprint SMB, it was written solely by Sombr, and co-produced by him and Tony Berg.
-It serves as the fourth single from his debut studio album I Barely Know Her (2025).
+It was released on July 24, 2025, through Warner Records and Sombr's imprint, SMB.
+Written solely by Sombr and co-produced by him and Tony Berg, it is the fourth single from his debut studio album, I Barely Know Her (2025).
+The song blends 1980s-style synth-pop and new wave with elements of 1970s funk and blues, and features Sombr's vocals shifting between falsetto and rough growls.

-The song mixes '80s-style synth-pop and new wave with hints of '70s funk and blues, highlighted by Sombr's vocals that shift between falsetto and rough growls.
-It marked Sombr's third entry on the Billboard Hot 100, peaking at number 41, and his third top-ten in Australia, Ireland, New Zealand, and the United Kingdom.
-The song also reached the top ten in five other countries.

-Sombr has performed the song at the Saturday Night Live and the 2025 MTV Video Music Awards where it was nominated for Song of Summer.
+It was Sombr's third entry on the Billboard Hot 100, peaking at number 41, and became his third top-ten single in Australia, Ireland, New Zealand, and the United Kingdom; it also reached the top ten in five other countries.
+The song has been certified platinum or higher in Australia, Canada, New Zealand, and the United Kingdom.
+Sombr performed "12 to 12" at the 2025 MTV Video Music Awards, where it was nominated for Song of Summer, the 68th Annual Grammy Awards, and on Saturday Night Live, The song was ranked number eight in Triple J's Hottest 100 of 2025.

 Composition

 "12 to 12" was compared to the work of Tame Impala, embracing the "ripple effect of nostalgia-driven '80s-inspired synth-pop and new wave".
 The track was described as walking the line between "repurposed funk with fuzzy blues licks" and hints of "bongo hits".
 Sombr's "shifting" vocals, alternating between a "lustful falsetto" and a "hungry, distorted growl" throughout the track were said to "ooze suave and mischievousness".
 Sombr sings to a love interest, uncertain whether his feelings are being reciprocated.
 As the song progresses, he begins to question whether pursuing the relationship was worth it, ultimately doubting his own self-worth.